Shift Scheduler Blog

 These rules are clear because they describe a real scheduling behavior.
 The scheduler can use them to compare possible rosters.

-Normal rules are better for preferences such as "prefer mornings" or "avoid too many late shifts".
+High, Medium, and Low rules are appropriate for preferences such as "prefer mornings" or "avoid too many late shifts".
 These goals matter, but they may need to bend when coverage is tight.

 Must rules should be reserved for requirements that are not optional.
 Examples include legal rest rules, safety requirements, required skills, or rules where breaking the rule would make the roster unacceptable.

-This behavior is the same for the main rule types the scheduler can enforce: rest after a shift, maximum hours, location eligibility, unavailable dates, cannot-work-with rules, must-work-with rules, blocked shifts, rotations, weekly alternating patterns, and maximum consecutive days.
-If the rule is normal, breaking it adds a penalty.
-If the rule is a Must rule, the scheduler treats it as a hard constraint.
+This behavior is the same for the main rule types the scheduler can enforce: rest after a shift, maximum hours, location eligibility, unavailable dates, cannot-work-with rules, must-work-with rules, blocked shifts, rotations, weekly alternating patterns, maximum consecutive days, and a monthly minimum of weekends off.
+Active High, Medium, and Low rules add their selected penalty when broken.
+Must is hard.
+Disabled rules remain visible, editable, deletable, and reorderable, but do not affect scheduling.

 If too many rules are marked as Must rules, the schedule can become impossible to fill.
 A strict set of hard constraints may leave open shifts unassigned because the scheduler is not allowed to break any of them.